DavidSpickett/LispAlike/README.md

 You can find more examples [here](examples/).
 There is also a [standard library](lib/lib.lal) written in LispALike, with useful functions not provided by the interpreter.

-RLispALike is a Rust rewrite and expansion of my Python project [LispALike](https://github.com/DavidSpickett/LispALike).
+LispALike is a Rust rewrite and expansion of my Python project [PyLispALike](https://github.com/DavidSpickett/PyLispALike).

 ## Usage